-Tempo Timesheets is a time tracking and reporting solution that seamlessly integrates with Jira to help teams and managers track time for accounting, CAPEX, payroll, billing, compliance, enhanced efficiency, and forecasting.
+Tempo Timesheets is a Jira time tracking and reporting solution that helps teams and managers track time for accounting, CAPEX, payroll, billing, compliance, enhanced efficiency, and forecasting.
 It can be found on the Atlassian Marketplace and is compatible with Cloud, Server, and Data Center.

 How does Tempo Timesheets compare with native Jira time tracking?

 Jira includes a built-in time tracker.
 If it doesn’t meet your needs, you can install Tempo Timesheets to extend the functionality.

 Here's how Tempo Timesheets compares with native Jira time tracking: